Xenthera/LuaZ80/README.md

 ## Usage
-The Z80.lua file contains the Z80 code itself as well as a memory "class" that the Z80 needs to operate, however as long as you expose the right methods you can build your own class as well.
+The Z80.lua file contains the Z80 code itself as well as a memory "class" that the Z80 needs to operate, however as long as you expose the right methods you can build your own memory class.

 ```lua
 dofile("Z80.lua")